I called Beaumont, Texas home for the first eighteen years of my life.

-I majored in Human Development and Family Sciences at the University of Texas at Austin with aspirations of becoming a toy designer.
-Noticing that toy maker gigs are few and far between, I decided to switch gears and pursue my masters at the University of Connecticut in Marriage and Family Therapy.
+To the chagrin of my Persian family, I set off for the University of Texas at Austin with aspirations of becoming a toy designer.
+Noticing that toy maker gigs are few and far between, I decided to switch gears, move to New England, and pursue my masters at the University of Connecticut with a focus on Marriage and Family Therapy.
 While there I completed my internships and participated in various research projects with focuses on youth leadership and geropsychology.

-After being home for a few years I moved back to Austin, it was during this time that I started to get the itch to go back to work but I wasn’t sure of what to do.
+After being home for a few years I moved back to Austin, it was during this time that I started to think I needed to get back to work.
 Marriage and family therapists have awful hours and I knew that my heart wasn’t there.
-But what can I do?
+But what can a graphic designer/therapist do?